-Alternative 1 would maintain the existing status determination criteria established in Amendment 7 to the FMP.
-Amendment 7 provided fixed values in the FMP for the minimum stock size threshold (MSST), MSY, OY, and maximum fishing mortality threshold for the BSAI king and Tanner crab stocks, as shown in Table 2-1.
-Determination of whether a crab stock is overfished or approaching an overfished status is done by comparing the annual survey or model abundance estimate to the MSST for each surveyed stock under alternative 1.
-The MSST would continue to be set as $\frac{1}{2} B{MSY}$ , where $B{MSY}$ is the average of the survey biomass estimates from 1983-1997.
+Alternative 1 would maintain the existing status determination criteria.
+NMFS would still continue to determine whether a crab stock is overfished or approaching an overfished status by comparing the annual survey or model abundance estimate to the MSST for each surveyed stock.
+The MSST would continue to be set as $\frac{1}{2} B{MSY}$, where B{MSY} is the average of the survey biomass estimates from 1983-1997.
 Once a stock's total spawning biomass falls below MSST, the stock is considered overfished and a rebuilding plan must be developed.
-A BSAI crab stock is considered rebuilt when the stock exceeds the $B{MSY}$ for two consecutive years.
+Currently, snow crab and Tanner crab are under rebuilding plans.
+The rebuilding plans for snow and Tanner crab allow for continued harvest while the stock is rebuilding.
+However, the Tanner crab fishery was closed from 1997 through 2005 due to low stock biomass levels.
+A BSAI crab stock is considered rebuilt when the stock exceeds the B{MSY} for two consecutive years.